Background pattern

 • blood test results that may show changes in the kidneys

-• blood test results that may show a decrease in the number of red blood cells, white blood cells, and platelets
+• blood test results that may show a decrease in the number of red blood cells, white blood cells, and blood cells called platelets

 • blood test results that may show an increase in the number of some blood cells called platelets

-• abnormal liver, kidney, and blood function detected by blood tests
+• abnormal function of the kidneys, liver, and blood detected in blood tests

 • fever

-• blood test results (called the Coombs test) that show antibodies that may cause anemia by destroying red blood cells
+• blood test results (called Coombs test) that show antibodies that can cause anemia by destroying red blood cells

 • fungal infection (candidiasis)